Seniors Guide to Fighting Fraud

 Fast Facts on Fraud

 - Telemarketing fraud alone is a $40 billion a year business.

-- Scams and frauds conducted by mail and telephone are increasingly coming to you from Canada, Australia, and other countries.
+- Scams and frauds conducted by mail, telephone, and computer are increasingly coming to you from other countries.

 How to Avoid Scams

-- Ask for written materials before you commit yourself to any offer.
+- Ask for written materials before you commit yourself to any sales offer.

 - Before you send any money, check out the company and its offer with the Attorney General’s Office and the Better Business Bureau.

 - Walk away from a “deal” if you are being pressured to make an immediate decision.